tomasonjo/cypher-direction-competition/README.md

 [(Person, WORKS_AT, Organization)]
 ```

-- first element of the triple specifies the source or start node of a relationship
+- first element of the triple specifies the source or start node of a relationship: `Person`
-- second element of the triple specifies the relationship type
+- second element of the triple specifies the relationship type: `WORKS_AT`
-- third element of the triple specifies the target or end node of a relationship
+- third element of the triple specifies the target or end node of a relationship: `Organization`

+Please let me know if you find any bugs in the dataset!

 ## Cypher direction validation guides